 It was a NYT bestseller when it came out; it’s about 12 years old, but still timely.

-BeniHanna6 Premium Member about 2 years ago
+BeniHanna6 Premium Member over 2 years ago

 Parents that allow their child to enter college to get a worthless degree and enter into megadebt are not good parents.
 And societies that allow Universities to continues to charge ridiculous prices for worthless degrees are predatory.

-TracyM.Thurber about 2 years ago
+TracyM.Thurber over 2 years ago

 And that’s where “39” originated.

-Georgia Dunn creator about 2 years ago
+Georgia Dunn creator over 2 years ago

 In that eerie way that sometimes blackouts or storms or other events have been mentioned in the comic and then rolled out in real life at the same time—I handed the roughs for this strip in only about a week BEFORE loan forgiveness was announced!! (…Did I only ever have to mention student loans in the comic FOR THE CURSE TO BE LIFTED??
 I joke, I joke… but also, my face when that news hit in the middle of a story that randomly involved student loans, of all things?!
 I’ve joked before, but the temptation to write a story where the People win the lottery is stronger than ever, lol!)